The Shell

 The exercises following either give you a specific task to do, or are open-ended, like “try using X and Y programs”.
 We encourage you to try them out.

 We have not written solutions for the exercises.
-If you are stuck on anything in particular, message the teaching staff, describing what you’ve tried so far, and we will try to help you out.
+If you are stuck on anything in particular, message the teaching staff, describing what you’ve tried so far, and we will answer!
+There are two ways you can run terminal commands: locally or through a remote system, which for NC State users is Eos.

 1. Create a new directory called books under ~.